basuby/516x-website/index.md

 ## Concepts
 ### Data summarizing
-Nearly 60 combinations of nozzle type, nozzle height, and nozzle amounts are stored in the datasheet with multiple reps each of 117 entries
+Nearly 60 combinations of nozzle type, nozzle height, and nozzle amounts are stored in the datasheet with multiple reps each of 117 entries.
-Logical indexing and graphing used to transform large table into manageable information
+Logical indexing and graphing were used to transform large table into manageable information

 ### Bootstrap/replication
-While there is a large variety of data, each entry only has 3-6 samples to work with, and new samples take hours to collect Bootstrapping allows for simulation to give a possibility for stronger analysis with the amount currently on hand
+While there is a large variety of data, each entry only has 3-6 samples to work with, and new samples take hours to collect.
+Bootstrapping allows for simulation to give a possibility for stronger analysis with the amount currently on hand

 ### Statistical analysis
-Once an error relationship was calculated from the first samples, the reliability of this error was tested A 95% confidence interval combined with a binomial probability was used to evaluate the results
+Once an error relationship was calculated from the first samples, the reliability of this error was tested.
+A 95% confidence interval combined with a binomial probability was used to evaluate the results

 ### Workflow